Skip to content

 This guide provides a quick reference for integrating the Cognitive3D Analytics SDK into a visionOS application.

-Note: Scene and Dynamic Object (meshes, textures) uploads to the Cognitive3D platform is currently a manual process.
-Reach out to the team via Intercom or Discord for help setting up your Scenes and Dynamic Objects.
-Our roadmap includes a GUI tool to make uploading these easy and straightforward.
+Note: Scene and Dynamic Object assets (meshes, textures) are currently uploaded manually.
+Reach out to the team via Intercom or Discord for help configuring Scene and Dynamic Object content.

 Using the Cognitive3D Analytics SDK